Mrs. Rita Ross

 Department: Fine Arts

 Mrs. Rita Ross is the coordinator of the Fine Arts Department at OLL.
-She teaches Art I, Art II, Art II Honors and Screen Printing as well as organizing after school projects for the Fashion Club.
+She teaches Advanced Placement Art, Art I, Art II, and Screen Printing.
 Mrs. Ross studied at the New York Studio School and received her MFA in Painting and Printmaking from Yale University where she studied with Andrew Forge, William Bailey and James DeMartino.
 Mrs. Ross began teaching at New Haven University and earned her teaching certification K-12 for art education at SUNY New Paltz.
 Mrs. Ross is a teacher as well as a practicing artist and brings a thorough foundation in representational drawing and painting technique to her teaching.
 She lives with her family in Clintondale and shows her work regionally.

 Art II- Mrs. Ross